Joaquín Domingo

-Joaquín Domingo Sánchez (born 16 August 1917; died 27 February 1981) was a Spanish artistic and carom billiards player, who won multiple world and European championships.
+Joaquín Domingo Sánchez (16 August 1917 – 27 February 1981) was a Spanish artistic and carom billiards player, who won multiple world and European championships.
 He won the Artistic Billiards World Championship on three occasions and the European Billiards Artistic Championship on a further three occasions.
 He won the European Balkline 71/2 Championship in 1949, the CEB European Three-cushion Championship in 1948 and the 1954 European Billiard Pentathlon Championship.
 He ended his career at the age of 58 with a bronze medal at the 1975 World Cup in Belgium.
 In total, Domingo was able to win 32 medals at world and European championships, plus 67 Spanish titles.